Ahmed-Salah-312/HTML-Testing-Extractor-Tool/README.md

 # HTML Testing Extractor Tool

-This project is a GUI-based application designed to extract test data from HTML files and save the results into an Excel file.
-The tool provides a user-friendly interface to select individual HTML files or entire folders containing HTML files, and it processes these files efficiently using Selenium and OpenPyXL.
+## Description
+Developed a comprehensive tool using PyQt5 for the GUI and Selenium for web scraping to extract and process data from HTML files.
+This tool efficiently extracts test data from HTML tables, processes it, and outputs the results into a well-structured Excel file.
+Implemented threading to ensure a responsive user interface during data extraction.
+Additionally, created an executable (.exe) file for easy distribution and usage.

+## Key Features
+- **Select individual HTML files or entire folders containing HTML files.**
+- **Progress bar to track the extraction process.**
+- **Status updates for each file processed.**
+- **Error handling for file selection and extraction issues.**
+- **Outputs data into an Excel file with formatted results.**
+- **Uses Selenium for reliable data extraction and OpenPyXL for Excel file creation.**
+- **Provides an executable file for easy installation and use.**

+## Technologies Used
+- PyQt5
+- Selenium
+- OpenPyXL
+- Python
+- Threading
+- PyInstaller

+## Responsibilities
+- **Designed and implemented the user interface using PyQt5.**
+- **Developed the backend logic to handle file and folder selection, data extraction, and Excel file generation.**
+- **Utilized Selenium for headless web scraping to retrieve data from HTML tables.**
+- **Incorporated threading to maintain UI responsiveness during data processing.**
+- **Implemented robust error handling and user prompts to enhance usability.**
+- **Created an executable file using PyInstaller for easy distribution.**

 ## Features